carlodevil/boss-cli/README.md

 ## Key Features

 - Services with their own databases.
-- A GraphQL-based query system.
+- A GraphQL/REST-based query system.
 - The following technologies are utilized:
   - NGINX with a built-in maintenance page
   - Java Spring